tum-pbs/coord-trans-encoding/README.md

 **Obtaining the metrics**

 The ["metrics"](https://nasa.github.io/CFL3D/Cfl3dv6/V5Manual/GenCoor.pdf) contain geometrical information.
-As each airfoil only has one mesh and there is no mesh deformation, we can ouput the coordinate transformation metrics as a separate post-processing task.
+As each aerofoil only has one mesh and there is no mesh deformation, we can ouput the coordinate transformation metrics as a separate post-processing task.
 (Warning: this is a special case, in some unsteady projects where mesh deformation or aeroelasticity are involved, the metrics should be saved during the simulation.
 We will update this in the up-coming tutorial and project.)

 We want to re-build cfl3d (note: suppose we have copied the code "cfl3d_seq" built previously to somewhere, e.g. /usr/local/bin/)